toufiqksl/SpringBootRestAPI/README.md

 To start from scratch, move on to Build with Gradle.

-To skip the basics, do the following:

-Download and unzip the source repository for this guide, or clone it using Git: git clone https://github.com/spring-guides/gs-rest-service.git cd into gs-rest-service/initial
-Jump ahead to Create a resource representation class.
-When you’re finished, you can check your results against the code in gs-rest-service/complete.

-Build with Gradle

-Build with Maven

-Build with your IDE

 Create a resource representation class

 Now that you’ve set up the project and build system, you can create your web service.